zvse/Private-Message-NodeJS/README.md

+# FOrk info

-# Pure fork of the https://github.com/jez500/Private-Message-NodeJS with the package name change
+Pure fork of the https://github.com/jez500/Private-Message-NodeJS with the package name change

 # Private Message NodeJS